What’s the Difference Between a Heart Attack and a Stroke?

 Symptoms of Stroke

-A stroke happens when a blood vessel that carries oxygen to the brain is blocked or bursts.
 The two main types of strokes are ischemic and hemorrhagic.

 BE FAST to Spot a Stroke

 Symptoms of stroke can affect one or both sides of your body.
-They can be remembered by the acronym, BE FAST.
+They can be remembered by the acronym, BE FAST:

-• Balance problems
+• B - Balance problems

-• Eyes blurry or loss of vision
+• E - Eyes blurry or loss of vision

-• Face drooping on one side
+• F - Face drooping on one side

-• Arm or leg weakness and/or numbness
+• A - Arm or leg weakness and/or numbness

-• Speech problems
+• S - Speech problems

 Risk Factors for Stroke and Heart Attack